WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 East of Bluff, Utah, May 3, 2007.

 The eye-catching combination of burnt red and bright yellow make this an easy flower to spot.
 This and the above species of Gaillardia spread readily from seed and large areas along roads and in sandy soils can be lined or dotted with their bright flowers.
 Since Blanketflowers reproduce so readily, the seeds of several species are often included in western wildflower mixes.
-Flower stems are long and lanky and flowers bob and sway in the wind.
+Flower stems of the pictured species are long and lanky and flowers bob and sway in the wind.

-Edwin James collected the first specimen of this plant on the Long Expedition of 1819-1820 and the plant was named by John Torrey in 1827.
+Edwin James collected the first specimen of this species for science on the Long Expedition of 1819-1820 and the plant was named by John Torrey in 1827.
+"Pinnatifida" is Latin for "almost pinnately lobed leaves", i.e., the leaf margins are cut nearly to the central vein, thus the leaf is divided into leaflets (see below).

 Gaillardia pinnatifida